jenkinsci/reliza-integration-plugin/README.md

 Go to your Jenkins instance -> Manage Jenkins -> Configure System -> Jenkins URL -> put in URL

+## Available features
+* *withReliza*: Wrapper will call Reliza Hub to get new version to be released.
+Version and docker safe version can then be accessed using **env.VERSION** and **env.DOCKER_VERSION** from inside the wrapper
+    * uri: Uri is defaulted to https://app.relizahub.com but this parameter can override it if necessary
+    * projectId: Uuid of project required only if authenticating using an organization wide api
+    * jenkinsVersionMeta: If set to true, will set the metadata flag to the Jenkins build id
+    * customVersionMeta: Will set the metadata flag to a custom value and overrides jenkinsVersionMeta
+    * customVersionModifier Will set modifier flag to a custom value
+* *addRelizaRelease*: This method can only be called within the withReliza wrapper and will send release details to Reliza Hub
+    * artId: Parameter to specify artifact id
+    * artType: Parameter to specify artifact type
+    * status: If needed, this parameter will set status and override previously set statuses
+* *COMMIT_TIME* and *SHA_256* are parameters set within script which *addRelizaRelease* will read when called

 ## Example Jenkinsfile/Pipeline usage

 ```groovy